 Patients are admitted to Christ House from area hospitals, shelters, clinics, and medical outreach projects.
 They suffer from a variety of illnesses and injuries including cancer, hypertension and stroke, liver disease, kidney failure, diabetes and related amputations, HIV/AIDS, respiratory disease, major lacerations, fractures, and ulcerations of the skin.
 Many are malnourished, anemic, depressed, and desperately disconnected from healthy sources of support.

 In addition to comprehensive health and respite care, Christ House offers activities for the enjoyment of their residents, activities like trips to the local library, pumpkin carving at Halloween, attending a Washington Nationals baseball game and creating art.
-Jean Adams, a longtime member of Seekers Church teaches in the art program.
+Jean Adams, a longtime member of Seekers Church taught in the art program for many years.

 Overlook Retreat House is a comfortable home overlooking Merton’s Pond on Dayspring Farm.
 It is well organized and equipped 3-bedroom living space (sleeps up to six people) with a kitchen and dining area as well as a small library of books and art materials for soulful and playful exploration.
 It is available for individual and small group self-guided retreats, and open year-round.
 The house is near the farmhouse on Dayspring Farm, overlooking Merton’s Pond, in the midst of 210 acres of natural beauty.
 Overlook is a new ministry of Church of the Saviour, supporting individual and small group retreats.
 The Banksons are supporting Trish Stefanik as she responds to this new call.

 The Festival Center serves as a meeting place for activists, artists, people of faith (and no faith), seekers, and mission-driven groups.
-Our work is to be a hub and a generative space for all people working for justice and the common good.
-We do this by offering space to the community, a beautiful chapel for prayer and meditation, courses and events through Soteria Community School, and a year-long internships through our Discipleship Year program.
+Their work is to be a hub and a generative space for all people working for justice and the common good.
+They do this by offering space to the community, a beautiful chapel for prayer and meditation, and courses and events through Soteria Community School.

 Over the years, the Festival Center building has been home to multiple organizations.
 Currently, the Festival Center provides space for a number of other mission-driven organizations, such as Jubilee Housing, City Kids, Faith and Money Network, Little Bird Community Acupuncture, and Adams Morgan Partnership.
 They are also home to numerous faith communities, regular events, and AA and NA groups.
 Sandra Miller serves as Board Chair for the Center.